sugarcrm-developers/BuildingBlocks/README.md

 Common components to accelerate development of Sugar integrations.
 This project is focused on the needs of SugarCRM ISVs and Technology partners that want to quickly build Sugar integrations that are portable, upgrade safe, and Sugar OnDemand friendly.

 ## Packages
-Templates that can be used for building your own Sugar Module Loadable Packages
+Templates that can be used for building your own Sugar Module Loadable Packages and some utilities that can be installed into Sugar to make integration development easier.

 Run `buildPackages.sh` to zip up the example packages for upload and install into Sugar instances.